openPupil/Open-PupilEXT/README.md

   <img src="img/PupilEXT_Start_Mac.gif">
 </p>

+**Step 3: Testing with the demo datasets**

+You can load the provided demo dataset (see section 2.4) into PupilEXT for initial testing and enjoying the features during offline analysis.
+We recommend watching the video tutorials of PupilEXT before using the provided eye images.

 **Additional Information**

 It should be noted that the PupilEXT software is not designed for the dark-mode of macOS, as the icons in the quick-toolbar are colored with black lines.
 Therefore, the icons will not be visible when running PupilEXT in dark mode.
 We recommend to use the software only in light-mode of macOS.